Education Center

 From the classic and elegant appeal of yellow gold, the versatile and durable qualities of platinum and the unique on-trend blush tone of rose gold, there are so many options when it comes to choosing your metal type.
 Similarly to choosing diamonds, personal preference is key as the type of metal chosen has a distinct correlation to the complete look and feel of the jewelry piece.

-Here at Austen & Blake, we know an informed decision is usually the best kind, therefore we have created a guide to assist in your search.
+Here at Austen & Blake, we know an informed decision is usually the best kind.
+That's why we've created this guide to help you in your search.

 Gold guide